Canon M6 vs Sony RX10 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M6 and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M6 and the RX10 III are recent models that are part of the current product line-up.
-The RX10 III replaced the earlier Sony RX10 II, while the M6 followed on from the Canon M5.
+The RX10 III is a recent model that features in the current product line-up of Sony.
+In contrast, the M6 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Sony RX10 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.